-However, to ensure your students and staff are happy with your online courses, you need to make sure you put in place an online user feedback strategy as soon as possible.
+However, to ensure your students and staff are happy with your online courses, put in place an online user feedback strategy as soon as possible.
 You can only assess the quality, accuracy and value of your course by asking your students and staff for feedback, preferably on an ongoing basis.

 In this article, we’ll look at 3 helpful tool types that will make this online feedback process much easier for you.